AdBOOST/documentation/_posts/2017-02-01-data-feeds.md

 ### Recommended properties

 Properties that will be identified by AdBOOST or can be dragged into respective container by you.
-You will be able to continue in setup process, even if you leave any of them blank. **Numerical values** will be used as a replacements of {param1} and {param2} placeholders in your [Product Campaigns]({% post_url 2017-01-30-product-campaigns %}) ads.
+You will be able to continue in setup process, even if you leave any of them blank, but every one of these properties has some role:

+- **Numerical values** will be used as a replacements of {param1} and {param2} placeholders in your [Product Campaigns]({% post_url 2017-01-30-product-campaigns %}) ads
+- **Category** property can later be used to segment your feed and automatically create [Batch of Campaigns]({% post_url 2017-02-06-batch-campaigns %})
+- **Manufacturer** property will be used to create suggestions for your [Keyword Pattern]({% post_url 2017-02-06-keyword-patterns %}) and [Ad Patterns]({% post_url 2017-02-06-ad-patterns %})

 {% include image_tag.html url="/images/feeds/RecommendedProps.png" alt="Recommended Properties" style="" %}